AMID Logo E-BAY Logo

 Note: We recommend considering our ECONOMY LCL service if you ship only auto parts from the USA, which is permitted.

 Suppose your automobile is in a container belonging to a single shipper.
-In that case, you can use all spare rooms of the container, including salons and trunks, to ship additional cargo together with the automobile.
-However, in this case, in addition to original titles, you must provide customs with a complete valued packing/inventory list of all items that you send in the container, along with vehicles.
+In that case, you can use all the spare rooms of the container, including salons and trunks, to ship additional cargo alongside the automobile.
+However, in this case, in addition to the original titles, you must provide a complete and accurate packing/inventory list of all items sent in the container, along with the vehicles.

-You may refer to services from quality loading warehouses (international shipping companies' loading docks) that specialize in loading and securing such containers.
+You may refer to services from quality loading warehouses that specialize in loading and securing such containers.
 These docks may also complete all U.S. Customs formalities on behalf of shippers.

-Suppose shippers pick up containers from the ocean carriers' container yards to load them.
-Upon approval, a U.S. Freight Forwarder may offer bookings from steamship lines for FCL to ship the containers with autos overseas.
-Then, shippers will be held responsible for completing all procedures related to pickups and returning containers, loading and securing exported automobiles in the containers, U.S. Customs formalities, etc. Any surcharges that, for any reason, may be added by steamship lines to prices confirmed in bookings will be charged to the shipper's account.
+Suppose shippers pick up containers from the ocean carriers' container yards to load them onto their ships.
+Upon approval, a U.S. Freight Forwarder may offer bookings from steamship lines for FCL shipments to transport containers with autos overseas.
+Then, shippers will be held responsible for completing all procedures related to pickups and returning containers, loading and securing exported automobiles in the containers, as well as export formalities, among other tasks.
+Any surcharges that, for any reason, may be added by steamship lines to prices confirmed in bookings will be charged to the shipper's account.

 Suppose you are moving overseas from the USA.
-In that case, you may compare shipping costs offered by international moving companies vs. international shipping companies (freight forwarders, NVOCCs).
+In that case, you may compare international shipping costs offered by international moving companies versus those of global shipping companies (freight forwarders, NVOCCs, VOCC).
 You may likely find that the services of international moving companies appear more convenient than those of a global shipping company.
-However, suppose you understand how the industry works and compare shipping costs from an international moving company to shipping costs from international shipping companies.
-In that case, you can save hundreds or even thousands of dollars.
+However, suppose you understand how the industry works and compare costs from an international moving company with those from other global cargo transportation companies.
+In that case, you can save hundreds or thousands of dollars.

 RATES USING RORO SERVICE